Plumsail/actions/source/flow/how-tos/sharepoint/site-designs-pnp.rst

 There are 2 ways for creating a PnP template: you can write it manually and specify all the entities, or create the template in PowerShell.
 Please check out the following articles.
 We're using an example from the first one in the list.

-- `How to create a SharePoint Modern page using PnP provision template in Microsoft Flow, Azure Logic Apps, or PowerApps <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/create-modern-page-pnp-template.html>`_ .
+- `How to create a SharePoint Modern page using PnP provision template <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/create-modern-page-pnp-template.html>`_ .
-- `How to create a SharePoint list or library using PnP provisioning template in Microsoft Flow, Azure Logic Apps or PowerApps <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/create-list-library-pnp.html>`_ .
+- `How to create a SharePoint list or library using PnP provisioning template <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/create-list-library-pnp.html>`_ .
-- `How to create a Modern SharePoint Team or Communication site using PnP provisioning template in Microsoft Flow, Azure Logic Apps or PowerApps <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/create-site-pnp.html>`_ .
+- `How to create a Modern SharePoint Team or Communication site using PnP provisioning template <https://plumsail.com/docs/actions/v1.x/flow/how-tos/sharepoint/create-site-pnp.html>`_ .

 Create the PnP file, we'll need it on the next steps.